gidorah/image-processing-service-client/docs/implementation/T403 - Build Transformations Section & Polling/design.md

 ### `TransformationsSection` Component (Existing)

 - **Purpose & Responsibilities**: This component is the smart container that orchestrates the display of transformation tasks.
-It correctly uses TanStack Query to fetch data and implement polling, which stops when all tasks reach a terminal state.
+It will be refactored to use TanStack Query's `useInfiniteQuery` hook to handle pagination.
+It will manage polling for the most recent page of tasks and will stop polling when all tasks on that page are in a terminal state.
+It will also be responsible for rendering the `LoadMoreCard` and fetching subsequent pages.
 - **Props**:
   ```typescript
   interface TransformationsSectionProps {
     imageId: number;
   }
   ```
-- **Data Fetching Strategy**: It currently uses `getImageTransformationTasks` for data fetching. **This is a critical performance bottleneck.** The function fetches all user tasks and filters on the client.
+- **Data Fetching Strategy**: It will use `useInfiniteQuery` to fetch paginated data from the `GET /api/images/<id>/tasks/` endpoint.
+The `getImageTransformationTasksById` function will need to be updated to support cursor-based pagination.
-- **Required Refactoring**: The `queryFn` within this component's `useQuery` hook must be updated to use a new, efficient API function that fetches tasks specifically for the given `imageId`.
+- **Required Refactoring**: The component must be refactored from `useQuery` to `useInfiniteQuery`.
+The logic for polling should be adapted to only refetch the first page, and a mechanism to trigger `fetchNextPage` must be implemented.

 ### `TransformationCard` Component (Existing)